-The Cx486SLC internal cache addressing must be forced to emulate 8086 IMByte wrap-around addressing, when system logic emulates the wrap-around addressing and data within the 64 KByte wrap-around area resides in the Cx486SLC internal cache.
-The Cx486SLC emulates the wrap-around addressing if the A20 bit is set in the CCR0 configuration register and the A20M# input is asserted.
-Both the address bit 20 input to the internal cache and the external A20 pin are masked (zeroed) when the A20M# input is asserted.
-As shown in Figure 3-18, the Cx486SLC samples the A20M# input on the rising edge of CLK2 corresponding to the beginning of phase 2 of the internal processor clock.
-If A20M# is asserted and paging is not enabled, the Cx486SLC masks the A20 signal internally starting with the next cache access and externally starting with the next bus cycle.
+The Cx486SLC/e can be forced to provide 8086 1-MByte address wrap-around compatibility by setting the A20 bit in the CCR0 configuration register and asserting the A20M# input.
+When the A20M# input is asserted, the 20th bit in the address to both the internal cache and the external bus pin is masked (zeroed).

+As shown in Figure 3-18, the Cx486SLC/e samples the A20M# input on the rising edge of CLK2 corresponding to the beginning of phase 2 of the internal processor clock.
+If A20M# is asserted and paging is not enabled, the Cx486SLC/e masks the A20 signal internally starting with the next cache access and externally starting with the next bus cycle.

 If paging is enabled, the A20 signal is not masked regardless of the state of A20M#.
 A20 remains masked until the access following detection of an inactive state on the A20M# pin.
 A20M# must be asserted for a minimum of two CLK2 periods and must meet specified setup and hold times to be recognized on a specific CLK2 edge.